Frequently Asked Questions About the CAST

 Does the Center offer any accessibility related accommodations for tutoring or academic coaching?

 Students with a documented disability are strongly encouraged to register with the Disability Services Center (DSC) to receive classroom related accommodations.
 Some accommodations approved by the DSC, such as extended testing time, are only available for the classroom setting and do not carry over to tutoring services.
-Therefore, the Tutoring Center does not provide back-to-back tutoring or coaching appointments for the same course, or extended tutoring or coaching time (time and a half or double time) as a reasonable accommodation.
+Therefore, the CAST does not provide back-to-back tutoring or coaching appointments for the same course, or extended tutoring or coaching time (time and a half or double time) as a reasonable accommodation.

 Available tutoring related accommodations are listed below: